 Secondary research can be used to gain information about competitors, pricing, distribution channels, etc. It also helps the company save time by not having to conduct primary research that has already been performed.

-Researching on competitors before you start your business is not only crucial for success but essential for survival in the cutthroat business world where everyone is trying to get ahead.
+Researching competitors before you start your business is not only crucial for success but essential for survival in the business world where everyone is trying to get ahead.

 What is the difference between qualitative and quantitative research?